anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

      is generalized (see {{addressing}}).<!---
 [stf] Inwieweit ist das eine Einschraenkung?
 Wir schreiben an der Stelle schon das Enrollment fuer das Backend vor.
 Waere es nicht besser zu usagen der self-contained CSR must be transported to the backend PKI components?
 Wenn wir den Turnschuhbetrieb nach vorn raus haben, wollen wir den doch nicht im Backend?
 [DvO] Der Transport darf natürlich auf den verschiedenen Hops durchaus anders sein.
 Aber verschiedene Enrollment-Protokolle wäre doch abenteuerlich.
 Ich wüsste auch keines, das einen self-contained CSR eines anderen Enrollment-Protokolls weiterschicken kann.
+[stf] Vorschlag:
+    To support the end-to-end proof of identity of the pledge across the domain registrar, the certification request structure signed by the pledge MUST be retained by the registrar for its upstream certificate enrollment message exchange with backend PKI components.
 -->
      To support the end-to-end proof of identity of the pledge, the enrollment protocol used by the pledge